-The painted fishing boats drawn up on the pebble beach tell that Camara de Lobos is a living fishing village.
-Most of Madeira’s 800 fishermen live and work here.
+The many brightly painted fishing boats drawn up on the pebbles tell that Camara de Lobos is a real, living fishing village.
+It really is that as most of Madeira’s 800 fishermen live and work in Camara de Lobos.

 Each night they leave their harbourside houses and work all night to catch espada.
-Espada is scabbard fish in English and it appears on every restaurant menu on Madeira.
-Espada is a boneless fish and it’s mostly eaten with bananas.
+Espada is scabbard fish in English and appears on every restaurant menu on Madeira.
+Espada is a boneless fish and mostly eaten with good local bananas.

-The bananas, too, come from this area.
-Bananas are grown on terraced fields all over the Southern coast of Madeira.
-Here you can see Camara de Lobos banana plantations and hillside houses.
+The bananas, too, come from this same area.
+Bananas are grown on terraced fields all over the south coast of Madeira.
+Here you can see Camara de Lobos banana plantations and hillside homes.

 And this is the view when entering Camara de Lobos along the old coastal road.
 Bananas again, and the high cliffs of Cabo Girao at distance.

-Camara de Lobos has a cluster of nice harbourside cafes and bars where you can sit outside to catch the afternoon sun.
-Despite the visitors Camara de Lobos still is and looks like a fishing village.
+Camara de Lobos has a cluster of nice harbourside cafes and bars where you can sit outside and catch Madeira’s warm afternoon sun.
+Despite many visitors Camara de Lobos still is and looks like an original fishing village.

-The fishermen still have their tiny chapel where you can step in and learn about their hard life.
-Storms, shipwrecks and drownings appear in the chapel paintings.
+Camara de Lobos ffishermen still have their tiny chapel where you can step in and learn about their hard life.
+Storms, shipwrecks and drownings decorate the chapel’s wall paintings.

 But these families are happy people, I know it.
 I was dancing on the street with fishermen’s wives at night after the Cantar os Reis party.
 That was in Funchal.
-Such nice people!
+Such wonderful people they are!

 Towards Cabo Girao

-But we were on the way to Western Madeira and it was time to drive on.
-And as always we took the small roads since they give you so much more.
-Driving was slow but never mind, we stopped all the time to take photos and see more of the views.
+But we were on the way to West Madeira and it was time to drive on.
+And as we often do also here we took the small roads since they give you so much more.
+Driving on these side roads was slow but never mind, we stopped all the time and took photos and admired Madeira views.
 Look at the scenery!

-Bananas are grown up to 300 m after which it’s vineyards.
+Bananas grow up to the height of 300 m after which it’s more vineyards.
 In the winter vines look like this:

-We followed miradouro (lookout) road signs and used Google maps offline for navigation and then unexpectedly we happened to find a cable car station.
+On the small roads we partly followed miradouro (lookout) road signs and partly used Google maps offline for navigation – and then quite unexpectedly we happened to find a cable car station.
+This one: